SSA Antitrust Policy and Meeting Guidelines

 - Refusal to deal with a corporation because of its pricing or distribution practices.

 - Whether or not the pricing practices of any industry member are unethical or constitute an unfair trade practice.

 It is the policy of the SSA and its members to comply strictly with all laws applicable to SSA's activities.
 Because SSA's activities involve cooperative undertakings and meetings among competitors, the Board of Directors emphasizes the ongoing commitment of SSA and its members to full compliance with federal and state antitrust laws.
 A statement explaining this policy is to be provided at all SSA meetings to remind each member of this commitment and as a general guide for our activities and meetings.

 Responsibility for Antitrust Compliance

 SSA's programs have been carefully designed and reviewed to ensure their conformity with antitrust standards.
 Each SSA member has an equivalent responsibility for antitrust compliance.
 Each business enterprise and SSA depend upon good judgment by all to avoid discussions and activities which could involve improper subject matter or improper procedures-or even an appearance of improper activity.
-SSA staff members work conscientiously to avoid subject matters for discussion which may have unintended implications, and counsel for SSA provides guidance with regard to these matters.
+SSA staff members work conscientiously to avoid subject matters for discussion that may have unintended implications, and counsel for SSA provides guidance with regard to these matters.
 Thus, all concerned have an important and individual responsibility for assuring antitrust compliance in SSA activities.

-To avoid even the appearance of questionable activity, as well as to guard against inadvertent conduct, all SSA meetings will be conducted in accord with the following procedures:
+To avoid even the appearance of questionable activity, as well as to guard against inadvertent conduct, all SSA board meetings will be conducted in accord with the following procedures:

 - A written agenda will be prepared.